 7️⃣ Quote Form Builder

-Quote form is the form that your customer can leave their request information on your store.
-This form is for users of the new version, installed the app after December 20, 2024.
+The quote form is the form that allows your customers to leave their request information at your store.
+This form is for users of the new version who installed the app after December 20, 2024.

 A. Form Elements